tsgates/arch-wiki-markdown/wiki/GPGPU.md

 The Intel implementation, named simply Intel OpenCL SDK, provides optimized OpenCL performance on Intel CPUs (mainly Core and Xeon) and CPUs only.
-There is no GPU support as Intel GPUs do not support OpenCL/GPGPU.
 Package is available in AUR: intel-opencl-sdk.
+OpenCL for integrated graphics hardware is available in the AUR through beignet for Ivy Bridge and newer hardware.

 > Development